Business Administration: Insurance and Risk Management

 Prerequisites:

-This course is designed to provide learners with foundational knowledge of insurance principles and practice.
-Students are taught the history of the insurance industry as well as its current day function, roles, and risks.
-They are taught the Canadian law and regulatory bodies impacting the insurance industry as well as fundamental processes such as determining rates, writing contracts, and processing claims.
+This course is designed to provide the knowledge of insurance principles and practice.
+Topics include the history of insurance and its current day function, roles, and risks.
+Other topics covered are the Canadian law and regulatory bodies impacting the insurance industry and fundamental processes such as determining rates, writing contracts, underwriting applications, reinsuring risk, and processing claims.

-This course is designed to address the legal concepts, legislation, and doctrines that apply to personal automobile coverage.
-Students begin the course by learning about the history and development of Automobile Insurance in Canada.
-In doing so, they learn of the shift from uniformity across provinces to distinct differences based on provincially regulated plans; thereby focusing on provisions that apply to the Atlantic Provinces.
-Students learn the types of personal automobile coverages available and how they are applied.
+This course is designed to address the legal concepts, legislation, and policy wordings applicable to personal automobile coverage.
+Topics include the history and development of automobile insurance in Canada, as well as the shift from uniformity across the provinces to distinct differences based on provincially regulated plans.
+Focus is also placed on the provisions, definitions, and exclusions that apply to personal automobile coverages in the Atlantic Provinces.

 Prerequisites: